Spudos/Pure-Drive-Fitness/readme.md

 The landing page will include a hero image connected to physical training

-The body will include some headline information about tthe type of services the client provides and futher images that are meant to be aspirational
+The body will include some headline information about the type of services the client provides and futher images that are meant to be inspirational

 Testimonials and a visual representation of the clients accreditations will be included